moodleulpgc/moodle35ulpgc/theme/adaptable/README.txt

-In addition many fields (menus, news items, alerts and help links) can be targeted using custom profile fields, thus it is possible to present different users with different nagivation items and notices.
-It is also possible for individual users to customise where they want top menu navigation to appear (disable, home pages only, sitewide) using custom profile fields.
+In addition many fields (menus, news items, alerts and help links) can be targeted using custom profile fields, thus it is possible to present different users with different navigation items and notices.
+It is also possible for individual users to customize where they want top menu navigation to appear (disable, home pages only, site wide) using custom profile fields.

 Adaptable has a lot of settings and may seem daunting at first, our advice is to simply install with the default settings and play with it afterwards.